-Hepatitis C is known as the silent virus because many people who contract it are able to live symptom-free for some time.
-In fact, it can take up to six months for symptoms to present themselves after infection, and 70 to 80 percent of people with acute hepatitis C never experience symptoms at all.
+Hepatitis C is known as a silent virus because many people who contract it are able to live symptom-free for some time.

 The following are key hepatitis C symptoms that you should never ignore if you experience them.